Africa: Culture

 The Senegambian stone circles, lying in The Gambia and Senegal, are a UNESCO World Heritage Site.

-Some aspects of traditional African cultures have become less practised in recent years as a result of neglect and suppression by colonial and post-colonial regimes.
-For example, African customs were discouraged, and African languages were prohibited in mission schools.
-Leopold II of Belgium attempted to "civilize" Africans by discouraging polygamy and witchcraft.
+Africa is divided into a great number of ethnic cultures.
+Cultural regeneration has been an integral aspect of post-independence nation-building, with a recognition of the need to harness the cultural resources to enrich the process of education, requiring the creation of an enabling environment in several ways.
+In recent times, the call for a much greater emphasis on the cultural dimension in all aspects of development has become increasingly vocal.
+Some aspects of traditional cultures have become less practised in recent years as a result of neglect and suppression by colonial and post-colonial regimes.
+For example, African customs were discouraged, and African languages were prohibited in mission schools, while colonialists such as Leopold II of Belgium attempted to "civilize" Africans by discouraging polygamy and witchcraft.

-Obidoh Freeborn posits that colonialism is one element that has created the character of modern African art.
-According to authors Douglas Fraser and Herbert M. Cole, "The precipitous alterations in the power structure wrought by colonialism were quickly followed by drastic iconographic changes in the art."
-Fraser and Cole assert that, in Igboland, some art objects "lack the vigor and careful craftsmanship of the earlier art objects that served traditional functions."
-Author Chika Okeke-Agulu states that "the racist infrastructure of British imperial enterprise forced upon the political and cultural guardians of empire a denial and suppression of an emergent sovereign Africa and modernist art."
-Editors F. Abiola Irele and Simon Gikandi comment that the current identity of African literature had its genesis in the "traumatic encounter between Africa and Europe."
+Editors F. Abiola Irele and Simon Gikandi comment that the current identity of African literature had its genesis in the "traumatic encounter between Africa and Europe".
 On the other hand, Mhoze Chikowero believes that Africans deployed music, dance, spirituality, and other performative cultures to (re)assert themselves as active agents and indigenous intellectuals, to unmake their colonial marginalisation and reshape their own destinies.

-There is now a resurgence in the attempts to rediscover and revalue African traditional cultures, under such movements as the African Renaissance, led by Thabo Mbeki, Afrocentrism, led by a group of scholars, including Molefi Asante, as well as the increasing recognition of traditional spiritualism through decriminalisation of Vodou and other forms of spirituality.

-As of March 2023, 98 African properties are listed by UNESCO as World Heritage Sites.
-Among these proprieties, 54 are cultural sites, 39 are natural sites and 5 are mixed sites.
-The List Of World Heritage in Danger includes 15 African sites.
+As of March 2023, 98 African properties are listed by UNESCO as World Heritage Sites, with 54 cultural sites, 39 natural sites, and 5 mixed sites.
+The List of World Heritage in Danger includes 15 African sites.